 - Use of products made from recycled materials

 How to design a sustainable laboratory

 A typical laboratory uses five to ten times as much energy and water per square foot as a typical office building.
 This is mainly due to the ventilation, containment, and exhaust devices, energy-consuming equipment generating heat, 24-hour access (sometimes), fail-safe backup systems and emergency power supply.

 All of the above are indispensable components in a laboratory, but there are some things you can do to improve the sustainability of a laboratory.

 One thing to consider is the source of energy.
 In big buildings with very energy-demanding laboratories, it might be a good idea to consider a solar energy panel to supplement the supply to the lab.
 Solar cells emit almost no pollution and enable the building to be self-sufficient with energy most of the time.

 Choosing the right ventilation, containment, and exhaust systems for the job can also lower the energy consumption of the lab and thereby its carbon footprint.

-Designing a laboratory to support a sustainable use is an important factor to consider.
+Designing a laboratory to support sustainable use is an important factor to consider.
 The laboratory needs to be designed in a way that makes waste management easy.

 When designing and building new laboratories it’s important to consider each of the companies involved and their sustainability profile.
 A contractor might e.g. work in depth with waste management and sorting of waste from the building process.
-Choosing actively to work with companies that have a sustainability profile ensures that everyone involved are conscious about the environment and have optimized processes.
+Choosing actively to work with companies that have a sustainability profile ensures that everyone involved is conscious about the environment and have optimized processes.

 10 actions that will make your laboratory more sustainable